STIXProject/java-stix/README.md

 	Total time: 22.929 secs

-If build goes well you will find the JAXB Document Model in jar at
+If the build goes well you will find the JAXB Document Model in jar at

 	buil/libs/java-stix-${version}.jar